 - Flat Roof & Roof Garden: Finally, Le Corbusier’s last point of architecture states that modernist architects can use flat roofs for a functional terrace.
 Like even in the Villa Savoye plan, there’s a terrace & a roof garden up there!

 Note: Despite following all the five points of architecture, the client often felt cold, moist & restless in the villa.
 Even the villa’s contractor foresaw some future problems – mostly leaks & heat loss due to the large, continuous glazing.
+These flaws highlight the tension between architectural experimentation and everyday comfort.

 The Villa Savoye Site Plan, Analysis & Mapping